Sub-linear Time Support Recovery for Compressed Sensing using Sparse-Graph Codes: Sparse Graph Design and Peeling Decoder

 Now let us consider the local neighborhood $\mathcal{N}_{\textrm{e}}^{2i}$ of an arbitrary edge $e=(v,c)$ with a left regular degree ${d}$ and right degree distribution given by $\{\rho_{j}\}_{j=1}^{K}$.
 If the sub-graph corresponding to the neighborhood $\mathcal{N}_{\textrm{e}}^{2i}$ of the edge $e=(v,c)$ is a {\it tree} or namely {\it cycle-free}, then the peeling procedures over different bins in the first $i$ iterations (see Section \ref{sec:simple_example}) are independent, which can greatly simplify our analysis.
 Density evolution analysis is based on the assumption that this neighborhood is cycle-free (tree-like), and we will prove later (in the next subsection) that all graphs in the regular ensemble behave like a tree when $N$ and $K$ are large and hence the actual density evolution concentrates well around the density evolution result.

 Let $p_i$ be the probability of this edge being present in the pruned graph after $i>0$ peeling iterations.
-If the neighborhood is a tree as in \figref{fig:tree_DE}, the probability $p_i$ can be written with respect to the probability $p_{i-1}$ at the previous depth in a recursive manner:
+If the neighborhood is a tree as in \figref{fig:tree_DE}, the probability $p_i$ can be written with respect to the probability $p_{i-1}$ recursively.